city41/particle.js/README.md

 particle.js also uses stats.js to display framerate info.
 I hack it a smidge, and get rid of the realtime graphs after instantiating a `stats` object.
 The stats.js library is untouched by me.

-## Test Coverage

-I know, it's bad.
-Sorry about that.
-I promise to come back and flesh out the tests.
-They are in the `spec` directory and use jasmine.

 ## Experimental, Import Cocos2D particle plist files

 As a first stab at Cocos2D support, I have an experimental branch where you can import plist files for Cocos2D particle systems.